dpmin7/technical-experiment/experiment6/experiment6.md

 - Concluded
 ## Expected outcomes

-- Measurement results of processing time based on the number of aircraft and the complexity of the polygons
+- Measurement results of processing time based on the number of aircraft and the complexity of the polygons(in different programming languages)
-- Test cases for the experiment
 - Filtering module code:
   - Python code (for this experiment)
   - C++ or C# code (for integration into the final application)